Hurley (album): Music and lyrics

 In July 2010, Weezer began recording the follow-up to Raditude.
-Rivers Cuomo said of the album, "There's definitely going to be more raw rock energy on this one."
+Frontman Rivers Cuomo said of the album, "There's definitely going to be more raw rock energy on this one."
 In August 2010, the track list was revealed.

 The first track and single from the album was "Memories", also featured in a Guitar Hero track pack alongside "Buddy Holly" and "(If You're Wondering If I Want You To) I Want You To", released simultaneously with the album on September 14.
 The second single released was "Hang On" on February 15 to U.S. Alternative radio.

-The music video for "Memories" also features members of Jackass on backing vocals, and clips from the upcoming movie Jackass 3-D. AP magazine described the high-energy track as "Andrew W.K. covering The Killers."
+The music video for "Memories" also features members of Jackass on backing vocals, and clips from the then-upcoming film Jackass 3-D. AP magazine described the high-energy track as "Andrew W.K. covering The Killers."

 The string tracks in "Memories" and "Unspoken", as well as in bonus tracks "All My Friends Are Insects" and "Represent", were recorded at the Banff Centre in Banff, Alberta, Canada.

 "Hang On", co-written by Rick Nowels, features Canadian actor Michael Cera on backing vocals and mandolin.

 The album's closer, "Time Flies", co-written by country singer and songwriter Mac Davis, features a lo-fi, folk-country sound, while also being compared to the music of Led Zeppelin.

+Of the album's ten songs, only four have been performed live: "Memories", "Ruling Me", "Unspoken" and "Where's My Sex?".

 Artwork and title

 The album's cover is a picture of American actor Jorge Garcia, who portrayed Hugo "Hurley" Reyes on the television series Lost from 2004 to 2010.
-The photo itself is a small cropping of an original picture of Cuomo being embraced by Garcia, taken in the green room of Lopez Tonight while Weezer and Jorge Garcia were taping segments for separate shows on the same day.
+The photo itself is a small cropping of an original picture of Cuomo being embraced by Garcia, taken in the green room of Lopez Tonight while Weezer and Garcia were taping segments for separate shows on the same day.

 Originally, the band was going to self-title the album for a fourth time, but decided against it, since the band figured most fans would simply refer to the album as the "Hurley" album.
-Guitarist Brian Bell stated publicly that the record was named after clothing company Hurley International, whose bosses he said funded the recording and provided a studio for recording sessions.
+Guitarist Brian Bell stated that the record was named after clothing company Hurley International, whose bosses he said funded the recording and provided a studio for recording sessions.
 Bell later claimed that he was mistaken and that the album was in fact named after the Lost character and not the clothing company.
 However, the group subsequently worked with the clothing manufacturer to create a Weezer-branded clothing line.